 Artesian Resources Corporation Names Raymond T. Kelly, CPA, Vice President of Information Technology

-/EIN News/ -- NEWARK, Del., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of Artesian Resources Corporation (Nasdaq: ARTNA), announced that Raymond T. Kelly, CPA, was named Vice President of Information Technology, effective November 4, 2022.
+NEWARK, Del., Nov.
+29, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of Artesian Resources Corporation ARTNA, announced that Raymond T. Kelly, CPA, was named Vice President of Information Technology, effective November 4, 2022.
 Mr. Kelly joined Artesian in 2013 as Manager of Business Applications and was promoted to the Director of Information Technology in 2016.
 Prior to joining Artesian he served as a Manager for PricewaterhouseCoopers, where he progressively advanced from an Associate; leading information technology audits, financial audits of publicly traded institutions, and utility meter to cash system engagements.

 During his time at Artesian, Mr. Kelly, who is responsible for all Information Technology functions, has directly led and overseen all enhancements to the technology portfolio including; enterprise applications, infrastructure, business process automation, analytics, and cybersecurity.